Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Motel 6 enhances mobile repertoire with Android booking app, leave a response, or trackback from your own site.
+Related content: Motel 6 enhances mobile repertoire with Android booking app, Motel 6 leverages Spanish-language mobile Web site to boost bookings, leave a response, or trackback from your own site.